tomo-flc/demo-php-caddy/README.md

-# demo-php-caddy
+# Caddy PHP Demo Image

-Demo PHP Caddy Image for Docker for PHP Developers Chapter 9
+This is an example Docker registry image for [Docker for PHP Developers: Chapter 9](https://bitpress.io/docker-for-php-developers/).
+This repository is meant as an exercise for the book.